-Hearing Date Description 1 February 28, 2019 Introduction to the process of drawing district boundaries and taking public testimony regarding appropriate districting criteria and communities of interest 2 March 14, 2019 Continue to receive public testimony on criteria.
+Hearing Date Description 1 February 28, 2019 Completed.
+2 March 14, 2019 Continue to receive public testimony regarding appropriate districting criteria and communities of interest.
 3 May 23, 2019 Take public testimony on the draft district boundary map or maps provided by the demographer.
 4 June 13, 2019 Review the revised maps or map, take public testimony.
 5 June 27, 2019 Introduce for first reading a district elections ordinance.